 Q+A: Brooklyn Biscuit Company

-Tell me a bit about Brooklyn Biscuit and the inspiration behind it.
+Tell us a bit about Brooklyn Biscuit and the inspiration behind it.

 Brooklyn Biscuit Co. began as a challenge.
-Chad is from Oklahoma and I’m from Connecticut.
-Chad is a photographer; I’m a trained baker.
-While visiting his family in Oklahoma, and eating some of the best biscuits known to man, Chad challenged me to make them back home in Brooklyn–could a Connecticut Yankee make good biscuits?
+Chad is from Oklahoma and I'm from Connecticut.
+Chad is a photographer; I'm a trained baker.
+While visiting his family in Oklahoma, and eating some of the best biscuits known to man, Chad challenged me to make them back home in Brooklyn— could a Connecticut Yankee make good biscuits?
 Hey, challenge accepted!
-Two years and thousands of biscuits, I perfected this recipe.
+Two years and thousands of biscuits later, I perfected this recipe.
 We are both are active members in our community garden and started doing Sunday morning pop-ups there as a fundraiser.
 Soon, the lines were down the street and our business began.

-Chad has been working in DUMBO for over 15 years and Liz used to run a non profit in DUMBO, so they’re very familar neighborhood is very familiar to them both.
-They had the opportunity to work with Down to Earth Farmer’s Market in their new DUMBO market and jumped at the chance.
-This is where our biscuit sandwiches idea was born and became another “wait in line” experience for them.
-We now serve 16 Hour Beer Braised Pulled Pork, Coconut Curried Chickpeas, Italian Meatballs, Veggie BBQ all on your choice of biscuit for lunch here in DUMBO.
+Chad has been working in DUMBO for over 15 years and I used to run a non-profit in DUMBO, so we're both very familiar with the neighborhood.
+We jumped at the chance to work with Down to Earth Farmers Market in their new DUMBO market.
+This is where our biscuit sandwiches were born; they became another "wait in line" experience for the market.
+We now serve 16-Hour Beer-Braised Pulled Pork, Coconut Curried Chickpeas, Italian Meatballs, Veggie BBQ all on your choice of biscuit for lunch here in DUMBO.
 It was a very exciting summer and we got to reach out to all of our old friends in the neighborhood.

 What's your favorite place in Dumbo?
 Favorite art/food?